 We know what you're thinking—all chefs are like that cranky Gordon Ramsay fellow on Hell's Kitchen.
-A slightly raised voice is his version of a whisper, and even when he's yelling at you he still has another gear in his back pocket.
-If you are working in his kitchen, your reflexes had better be sharp, because you're going to have to dodge more flying objects than a duck during hunting season.
-You wouldn't even be surprised if he pulled a Hansel and Gretel on you and shoved you into an oven at some point.
+His "whisper" is more of a "slightly raised voice," and even when he's yelling at you, he can still kick that anger up another gear.
+If you're working in his kitchen your reflexes had better be sharp, because you're going to have to dodge more flying objects than a duck during hunting season.

 You probably wouldn't even be surprised if he pulled a Hansel and Gretel on you at some point, shoving you into an oven along with the table bread.